 - Discard all but 3 tablespoons (50g) of starter.
 You can use discarded starter for other purposes.

-- Mix thoroughly and make sure there aren’t any dry bits of flour.
+- Mix thoroughly until there aren’t any dry bits of flour.

-- Cover mixture with a towel or paper towel and let it rise overnight or about 8 hours.
+- Cover mixture with a towel or paper towel and let it rise overnight or about 6 to 8 hours.

-- Add the flours and mix thoroughly, making sure there aren’t any dry bits of flour.
+- Add the flours and mix thoroughly with spatula or dough whisk, making a "shaggy" dough.
+Ensure there aren’t any dry bits of flour.

-- Let the dough rest for 25 to 40 minutes.
+- Cover bowl with dish towel and let the dough rest for 25 to 40 minutes.

 - At the end of the resting period, dough should look less shaggy and smoother.

 - Every 30 minutes, do one gentle turn of the bread.
-During the bulk fermentation, you want your dough to aerate, so don’t push all the bubbles out as you turn.
+During the bulk fermentation, you want your dough to aerate, so don’t knead or push all the bubbles out as you turn.

 - Dough will increase in volume noticeably after a few hours.
 (A good rule of thumb is you want it to roughly double in size.)

-- Flour your work surface and use a spatula to flip the dough out onto the floured surface.
+- Flour your work surface and use a spatula to pour the dough out onto the floured surface.
+A tea ball works very well for dusting flour.

-- Fold the dough onto itself, and flip it over so the seam is down.
+- Fold the dough back onto itself, and flip it over so the seam is down.

-- Tuck the bottom under to shape it into a ball, and build tension in the outer layer as you shape it.
-Use your bench scraper or your hands to tuck the dough into itself as you go "around" the ball.
+- Tuck the bottom under to shape it into a ball, building tension in the outer layer as you shape it.
+Use your bench scraper or your hands to tuck the dough under into itself as you go "around" the ball.

 - Sprinkle the top of the dough lightly with flour and cover with a kitchen towel.